 Freezing it changes the texture completely.
 It becomes dry, and kind of rough inside.

 The places where the water has frozen inside of it leaves holes.
 This denser tofu has a meaty texture that works particularly well crumbled in chili or used in a vegan chicken-style sandwich.

 Although, I do find that the freezing of tofu makes it a little more crumbly and more prone to breaking when slicing it.

 The texture of tofu that’s been frozen isn’t my favorite.
 So it’s not something I do very often.
 But some people really love it.
 So it’s worth a shot if you haven’t tried it!

 I don’t have time.
 Can I skip pressing tofu?

 Absolutely!
-Nowadays I rarely press tofu, because I buy vacuum packed tofu in an aseptic package.
+Nowadays I rarely press it, because I buy vacuum packed tofu in an aseptic package.
 Because it’s not packed in water, there’s no water to press out.

-You can immediately use this dense tofu in a marinade.
+You can immediately use this dense bean curd in a marinade.
 Also the firm texture means it can hold up better on the grill.

-It has a drier, more toothsome texture than water-packed tofu.
-So for that reason, some people don’t like it as much in a tofu scramble.
+It has a drier, more toothsome texture than the water-packed variety.
+So for that reason, some people don’t like it as much in a scramble.
 However, I’ve gotten used to the texture, and I prefer it.
 Plus, it’s easier to just keep the one kind on hand.